 Photograph (2022) Worthy Park Estate billboard on the roadside of its canefields

-The research and fieldwork will continue throughout 2023, and I hope to be able to share the work in an exhibition in 2024 in Birmingham.
+The research and fieldwork will continue throughout 2023.
 Do get in touch if you're interested in the project and would like to know more about the work.

 About the Artist